cloudogu/confluence-temp-delete-job/docs/operations/delete-loop_en.md

 ### Start directory

 The start directory is a mandatory parameter.
 The start directory can be freely selected and is not set to a specific value.
-There is no check if `tempdel` is executed against system relevant directories (**BETTER NOT,** because system damage may occur).
+There is no check if `tempdel` is executed against system-relevant directories (**BETTER NOT,** because system damage may occur).

 ### File age

 The `--age`/`-a` switch can be used to optionally specify the maximum age (counted in hours from `now`) that files can have without being deleted.
 Only a positive integer value is accepted.
-Default value is `12` hours.
+The default value is `12` hours.

 ### Deletion run interval

 The `--age`/`-a` switch can be used to optionally specify the interval (counted in minutes) between each deletion execution.
 Only a positive integer value is accepted.
-Default value is `60` minutes.
+The default value is `60` minutes.

 ## Manpage